tphoney/drone-diagnostics/README.md

 # drone-diagnostics

 A plugin with cli tools to diagnose issues in a build.
+Available here `https://hub.docker.com/r/plugins/drone-diagnostics`

 ## Usage